6 Expert Energy Efficient Home Tips for Your Home

 1. Prep your Home in the summer

 The best time to prepare is during the summer.
-This includes filling up your fuel tank(s) and tuning up and perhaps upgrading your appliances.
+This includes filling up your fuel tank(s) and tuning up or even upgrading your appliances.
 Our number one suggestion for a more energy-efficient home is installing a smart thermostat. – Fuelwonk

 Reduce your CO2 in your living room